 There are many different systems thinking tools, and these can be seen to help in a range of functional ways: For example we can use tools for: brainstorming (e.g. concept mapping, mindmaps); dynamic and temporal thinking (e.g. graphs – relationships over time, CLDs); and structural thinking (e.g. graphical function, structure behaviour/stock & flow, policy-structure/decision-making processes).
 In addition, many of these tools can contribute to the development of conceptual models, and can also be computer-based (including the graphs, causal loops, and stock and flow diagrams).
 Of course, tools can be used to build on one another, and are best used in combination to achieve deeper insights into complex situations.
 You can start with this presentation – An introduction to systems thinking and tools for systems thinking – that provides a framework for thinking about the range of tools that can be used, and where they can most usefully contribute to decision-making.
-The following links introduce a number of systems thinking toolkits and methodologies, and then more detail is provided on some specific tools.
+The following links will take you direct to a number of online systems thinking toolkits and methodologies, and then to links where more detail is provided on some specific tools.

 Toolkits and methodologies